DaveNetDeveloper/KataSum/README.md

 # README #

-In order to complete this kata you'll need Visual Studio 2015 or 2017 (community eddition is just enoguht)
+In order to complete this kata you'll need Visual Studio 2015 or 2017 (community eddition is just enough)

 ### What is this repository for? ###